contentauth/c2pa-python/docs/native-resources-management.md

 ## Consume-and-return

 `_mark_consumed()` closes an object permanently.
-A different pattern exists where an FFI call consumes the current pointer and returns a new one (pointer swap), and the same Python object keeps working with the replacement pointer.
+A different pattern exists where a FFI call consumes the current pointer and returns a new one (pointer swap), and the same Python object keeps working with the replacement pointer.

 `Reader.with_fragment()` and `Builder.with_archive()` both do this: